CdC-SI/ZAS-EAK-CopilotGPT/doc/guidelines/sphinx.rst

         cd eak-copilot

 #.
 Install dependencies
-    The ``requirement.txt`` contains Sphinx and several Sphinx extension packages that we use within the project.
+    ``doc/requirement.txt`` contains Sphinx and several Sphinx extension packages that we use within the project.
+    Other files contains packages required for building the Copilot project, and thus for building the Sphinx documentation.

     .. code-block:: console